siripragadashashank/psa_final_project_spring22/README.md

 - iterations : Number of iterations to train MENACE
 	- iterations default : 1000
 - probability : probability that the human agent opponent follows the ideal strategy
-	- probability default : 0.7 (1 - epsilon, where epsilon = 0.3)
+	- probability default : 0.7 (probability = 1 - epsilon, where epsilon = 0.3)

 ### Play against trained MENACE